 Investments in equity instruments are required to be measured by default at FVPL.
 However, on the day of acquisition, the Company can make an irrevocable election (on an instrument-by-instrument basis) to designate them as FVOCI.
-The Company has elected to designate the Investment in 92 Energy Pty.
-Ltd ("92 Energy") shares as FVOCI.
+The Company has elected to designate its investment in 92 Energy Pty.
+Ltd ("92 Energy") (Note 5(a)) and International Consolidated Uranium Inc. ("ICU") (formerly NxGold Ltd., a company with common directors at the time the Option Agreement was entered into) (Note 5(b)) as FVOCI.